 When considering the common causes of collisions, drunk or otherwise impaired driving is also close to the top of the list.
 According to the U.S. Centers for Disease Control and Prevention (CDC), drunk driving contributed to more than 10,000 car accident fatalities per year in 2020; in 2021, the NTHSA reported this number surpassed 11,600.
 Every day, 32 people die from DUI accidents.
 That is one every 45 minutes.

 This does not even take into consideration the injuries or other life-altering events that occur when someone negligently gets behind the wheel when they are impaired.
 DUI-related accidents are another type of public health concern.
 Drunk and drugged driving accidents are 100% preventable, and drivers should be held responsible for their unlawful and negligent behavior.

-What are the Other Common Causes of Car Accidents?
+What are the Other Common Causes of Collisions?